X-ray imaging from nonlinear waves: numerical reconstruction of a cubic nonlinearity

 to the DN-map.
 Here, $\sigma$ is the noise level and $\mathtt{mean}(| \Lambda_q(\eps_1 f_1) |)$ is the average magnitude of the exact boundary measurement.
 We use the noise level $\sigma=2\,\%$ in all our examples.
 This results in a signal-to-noise ratio of approximately $44\,\mathrm{dB}$.

 Figures~\ref{img: recos bump}-\ref{img: recos L} show the reconstructions of Examples~\ref{eq: example bump}-\ref{eq: example L}.
-We compared the unregularized (naive) finite-differences approach both point-wise and via the Radon transform with the regularized Radon approach.
+We compared the unregularized (naive) finite-differences approach both pointwise and via the Radon transform with the regularized Radon approach.
 In all cases, the regularized Radon reconstruction provides visually best reconstructions, locating the position, shape, and size of the potential function $q$ accurately.
 Moreover, in Figure~\ref{img: recos sinograms from lungs} we display the reconstructed sinogram for Example~\ref{eq: example lungs}.
 In Figures~\ref{img: recos sin}-\ref{img: recos L limited angles} we further examine the capabilities and limitations of the regularized Radon reconstructions under varying structural complexity (checker board pattern in Example~\ref{eq: example sin}) and data availability (limited incident angles for Example~\ref{eq: example L}).
 The limited angle experiments displayed in Figure~\ref{img: recos L limited angles} are included to demonstrate the directional visibility phanomena discussed in Remark~\ref{rem: limited tomo}.
 In the reconstruction method, complete Radon data corresponds to the situation, where waves can be sent into the domain from all incident directions ($\theta \in \mathbb{S}^1$), allowing reconstruction of the full sinogram.
 In contrast, limited-angle data arises when only a restricted range of incident directions is available.
 The experiments in Figure~\ref{img: recos sin} showcase how the reconstruction scheme performs on different-frequency potentials when the reconstruction parameters are kept the same.
 In favorable cases, such as low frequency potential function $q$, the reconstruction is robust, but in the more challenging situations we observe blurring and missing features.
 Finally, Figure \ref{img: timedependant} shows that the proposed method works equally well for a time-dependent potential.